Your browser is unsupported and may have security vulnerabilities! Upgrade to a newer browser to experience this site in all it's glory.

 Why should I choose the course?

-This course is designed to lead to an employed or voluntary role in a counselling agency within both healthcare and non-medical settings.
-If you have sufficient experience, you could even begin working as an independent practitioner in a private practice.
-The course is delivered one day per week over two years.
+This course is designed to lead to an employed or voluntary role in a counselling setting within a range of settings.
+Based on your experience post qualification you may consider opening your own business in private practice.
+The course is delivered one day per week over two years (6 hours).

 What will I learn?

-The course involves experiential elements and learning that will involve some personal disclosure and associated personal development activities.
-The course incorporates a minimum of 100 hours formally contracted counselling (one-to-one), with at least five different clients in an agency setting.
-The course will cover the following units:
+This program of study offers a holistic approach to learning integrating theory, practical client work, personal development and a range of ways to enhance your counselling skills.
+The course also incorporates a placement element which includes a minimum of 100 hours of formally contracted counselling sessions (one-to-one), with at least five different clients in an agency setting.
+The curriculum will cover the following units:

 • Working ethically, safely, and professionally as a counsellor